 operation of the Tigers was the control of Austrian sky during the

 European Football Championship in 07-7 till 28-06-08, together with the Saab 105, the Pilaus PC-7 and an

 helicopters.
 Two Northrop F-5E took care of Quick Alert Reaction (QRA) at Graz-Thalerhof until 29-06-08, two Eurofighter based at Zeltweg have replaced them from 01-07-08.

-The return flight of the first 4 to Payerne (J-3004, J-3033, J-3052, J-3056) has taken place on 30-06-08.
+The return flight of the first 4 to Payerne (J-3004, J-3033, J-3052, J-3056) has taken place on 30-06-08, when the contract ended.
 Remaining 8 aircrafts landed on 22-07-08 (two at Emmen, 2 at Payerne) and on